Looking After Our People – Retention hub

 Ensuring that our NHS people feel valued and have the opportunity to develop in their career is crucial to retention.
 Staff should have access to support, development and opportunities and be encouraged to achieve their individual ambitions in the workplace.

-Our Retention hub provides a suite of tailored interventions so that together, we can improve the experience of working in the NHS for everyone.
+Our Retention hub provides information and resources about how to improve the experience of working in the NHS for everyone.

-Established in April 2020, NHS England’s People Directorate leads the programme and works to improve staff experience and the retention of our NHS people.
-The programme works nationally as well as across all seven regions to support and help organisations and systems achieve real tangible improvements in staff retention.
+The programme works nationally as well as across all seven regions to support and help organisations and systems to improve staff experience and achieve real tangible improvements in staff retention.

 Programme priorities